 I grew up in Hawai’i.
 It’s home and it’s paradise.
 Really.
 My daughters have both danced hula and if you know anything about hula, the hula seestahs are a close-knit bunch.
 Several months ago one of my daughter’s hula sisters had a sweet sixteen party (happy birthday, Kamalani!) and her mother asked if I could help with the center pieces.
 Since it was a Hawaiian beach themed party and for our hula family I said, “Of course!”
 I came up with these easy diy Hawaiian beach glass party lanterns using reycled glass jars.

 It all starts with a hoard of recycled glass jars.
 If you don’t have your own stash, just ask your hula family or friends to collect some for you and in a couple of weeks you’ll have plenty of jars.
 Sort through and find the shapes and heights that you like.

 Remove the labels and wash well.
 I followed this tutorial at Mod Podge Rocks on making faux beach glass jars.
 It’s easy to do.
-The hardest part is learning how to pounce the paint onto the jar.
-I used a sponge brush and found it best to pounce (bounce the brush up and down) to add a liberal amount of paint.

 Be sure to read the directions for your glass paint because they can have cure times of several weeks.
 Once the jars had cured, I added raffia on all the jars and a sea shell medallion on one jar for the birthday girl’s table.